vinayboss9669/Connect4Game/README.md

 # 🎮 Connect 4 Game

 A simple and interactive implementation of the classic **Connect 4** game.
-Built using [insert technologies here – e.g., HTML/CSS/JS, React, Python, etc.], this game allows two players to take turns and enjoy a strategic match of aligning four discs in a row.
+Built using [insert technologies here – e.g., HTML/CSS/JS etc.], this game allows two players to take turns and enjoy a strategic match of aligning four discs in a row.

 ---